5l1v3r1/token-hunter/README.md

 required arguments:
   -g GROUP, --group GROUP
                         ID or HTML encoded name of a GitLab group.
-This option, by itself, will display group projects and member names only.
+This option, by itself, will display group projects only.
 ```

 # Usage Examples